India's Got Talent season 11

-The eleventh season of Indian talent competition programme India's Got Talent is set to air on Sony Entertainment Television from 4 October 2025, 9:30 pm IST onwards.
+The eleventh season of the Indian talent competition programme India's Got Talent aired on Sony Entertainment Television from 4 October 2025, 9:30 pm IST, with the finale held on 4 January 2026.
+The season was won by The Amazing Apsaras, Sound of Souls x Gaurash finishing as the runners-up, and Hidden Fire Crew securing third place..

 Production

 On 10 September 2024, a promo was shared on SET's social media handles starring Navjot Singh Sidhu with the tagline "Jo Ajab Hai, Wohi Gajab Hai", along with revealing the name plaques of the new and returning judges, which include, Navjot Singh Sidhu, Shaan and the veteran judge, Malaika Arora.

 Season overview

 This year, shooting took place at Yash Raj Studios.
 The show was hosted by Haarsh Limbachiyaa, husband of the former host Bharti Singh.
 This year the judge panel was revamped as Kirron Kher bid farewell to the series after completing her ten seasons, Badshah had commitments for the Indian Idol season 16 auditions and Shilpa Shetty also parted her ways.

-After two years of being shifted to Sony Entertainment Television, the original format of the show was brought back, with auditions, spotlight (Aar ya Paar), judge cuts, semi-finals and the finale.
+After two years of being shifted to Sony Entertainment Television, the original format of the show was brought back, with auditions, judge cuts, semi-finals and the finale.